linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 Figure 2.10: Out-of-sample Sharpe Ratios of different portfolio strategies (10 years of data to estimate return moments)

-This may seem like an extremely unsophisticated asset allocation strategy.
+This may seem like an extremely unsophisticated [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] strategy.
 And in some sense it is.
 But look at Figure 2.10!
 The Figure shows the out-of-sample Sharpe ratios of four strategies: (i) no shrinkage at all - this is the portfolio of the 10-year line

 for $\phi=1$ in Figure 2.8; (ii) optimal shrinkage of $\phi=0.05$ based on the maximum of the line for 10-year estimation windows in Figure 2.8; (iii) risk parity; (iv) $1 / N$.